You might be wondering if having an author brand actually matters or if you should only focus on improving your writing.

 A strong author brand is a credible signal of quality to book buyers, which means more authority, more influence, and even premium pricing.
 As you increase the perceived value of your personal brand, your brand equity rises.

-The concept of branding, however, isn’t what most writers struggle with.
-It’s the application.
+The concept of branding, however, isn’t what most writers have a problem with.
+It’s the application that causes people to struggle.
 How do you actually build an author brand?